 - 1. Current Date - 2.
 Timeline for the plan - 3.
 Client's name first and last - 4.
 Client ADSA ID - 5.
-The participant's skills, interests, and preferred activities. - 6.
-Per the County Guidelines, the Community Inclusion goal must relate to one or more of the following: - Identify integrated community places where the individual's interests, culture, talents, hobbies, and gifts can be shared with others with similar interest. - Identify typical community clubs, associations, and organizations where the individual may have opportunities to contribute, be a member and participate in decision making. - c.
-Identify opportunities where the individual may contribute to the community doing new and interesting things or things the individual enjoys. - d.
-Create opportunities for the participant to build and strengthen relationships with members of the local community who are not paid to be with the person.

-- 7. The Support Intensity Scale (SIS) subscale that most relates to the goal (Community living, Lifelong learning, Employment, Health & Safety, Social, and Protection and Advocacy). - 8.
+The Client's skills, gifts, interests, and preferred activities. - 6.
+Per the County Guidelines, the Community Inclusion goal must relate to one or more of the following: - a.
+Identify integrated community places where the Client's interest, culture, talent, and gifts can be contributed and shared with others with similar interest. - b.
+Identify typical community clubs, associations, and organizations where the Client can be a member and have decision making capabilities. - c.
+Identify opportunities where the Client can contribute to the community doing new and interesting things or things the individual enjoys. - d.
+Building and strengthening relationships between family members and member of the local community who are not paid to be with the person. - 7.
+The Support Assessment subscale that most relates to the goal (Community living, Lifelong learning, Employment, Health & Safety, Social, and Protection and Advocacy). - 8.
 Measurable strategies and timelines (action steps and supports) to meet the goal. - 9.
-Identification of persons or entities available to assist the individual in reaching his/her long-term goals. - 10.
+Identification of persons and/or entities available to assist the individual in reaching his/her long-term goals. - 10.
 Identification of other accommodations, adaptive equipment, electronic supports, and conditions critical to achieve the goal. - 11.
-The client/guardian's signature on the plan.
+The Client/Guardian's signature on the plan.